 5. Reduce Swelling of Legs and Feet

-Swollen legs can affect many different groups of people. pregnant women, people who suffer from diabetes, and circulatory problems can experience swollen legs
+Swollen legs can affect many different groups of people.
+Pregnant women, people who suffer from diabetes, and circulatory problems can experience swollen legs from laying flat.

 This also helps prevent varicose veins from forming as you get older.
 Consequently, varicose veins can lead to blood clots, which can put your life at risk.

 There’s nothing worse than laying in bed with a broken leg or the flu and being chronically uncomfortable.